Get to grip with the important bits

 Can I settle my invoice finance early?

-If you’d like to settle payment earlier than agreed, please contact our Customer Services team on 0808 164 4277.
-You’ll need to arrange for a bank transfer to pay us early and cancel your direct debit.
-If you choose to pay us early, and your Settlement Date is less than 7 days away, we may not be able to stop the direct debit payment being collected.
+If you’d like to settle payment earlier than agreed, please contact our Customer Services team on 0808 164 4277 and we will do our best to accommodate this request.
+You’ll need to arrange for a bank transfer to pay us early and cancel your Direct Debit.
+If you choose to pay us early, and your Settlement Date is less than 7 days away, we may not be able to stop the Direct Debit payment being collected.

 Anything we’ve not covered?